aws/aws-application-networking-k8s/docs/api-types/access-log-policy.md

 - The target's `Group` is not `gateway.networking.k8s.io`
 - The target's `Kind` is not `Gateway`, `HTTPRoute`, or `GRPCRoute`
 - The target's namespace does not match the AccessLogPolicy's namespace
-- The destination with the given `destinationArn` could not be found
-- The controller is missing AWS permissions

 #### TargetNotFound